alexcg1/my-first-jina-app/chapters/all_in_one.md

 In this tutorial you've learned:

-* How to install Jina
+* How to install the Jina neural search framework
-* How to load data from files for indexing
+* How to load and index text data from files
 * How to query data with `curl` and Jinabox
 * The nitty-gritty behind Jina Flows and Pods